rh-mobb/documentation/content/docs/idp/considerations-aad-ipd/_index.md

 As a best practice, we recommend removing the kubeadmin user after setting up an identity provider.
 You can find instructions on how to do this [here](https://docs.openshift.com/container-platform/4.13/authentication/remove-kubeadmin.html).

-# Using the Group Sync Operator
+## Using the Group Sync Operator

-Integrating external group providers with OpenShift, such as synchronizing groups from AAD, can be a valuable feature to enhance your system's functionality.
+Integrating groups from external identity providers with OpenShift, such as synchronizing groups from AAD, can be a valuable feature to enhance your system's functionality.
 To accomplish this, you can leverage the usage of the [Group Sync Operator](https://github.com/redhat-cop/group-sync-operator).

-We have published a comprehensive how-to guide that walks you through the process, [accessible here](https://mobb.ninja/docs/idp/az-ad-grp-sync).
+We have published a comprehensive how-to guide that walks you through the process, [accessible here](../az-ad-grp-sync).
 By following these instructions, you'll be able to seamlessly synchronize AAD groups into your OpenShift environment, optimizing your workflow and streamlining access management.